 5. Total chain yield.
 The total chain yield per fission of fission-fragment mass A is the sum of the cumulative yields of all stable fission products having the same mass A. When only one stable fission product per mass A exists, the total chain yield for mass A is identical with the cumulative yield of the stable end product Z,A.

-REACTION coding: SF8 Code: CHN
+REACTION coding: Branch code CHN in SF5.

 Example: (...(N,F)MASS,CHN,FY)